Brown dwarf: Early theorizing

-The term "black dwarf" still refers to a white dwarf that has cooled to the point that it no longer emits significant amounts of light.
+The term black dwarf continues to be used to refer to a white dwarf that has cooled to the point that it no longer emits significant amounts of light.
 However, the time required for even the lowest-mass white dwarf to cool to this temperature is calculated to be longer than the current age of the universe; hence such objects are expected to not yet exist.